equinor/flownet/docs/configuration_file.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 The percentage of completed realizations needed for an iteration to be deemed as successful.
 After a successful
-iteration, the algorithm will moved on to the next iteration (the default value is 20).
+iteration, the algorithm will move on to the next iteration (the default value is 20).

 max_runtime
 ~~~~~~~~~~~

 The number of seconds allowed for a single realization.
-After the given amount of seconds, the realization in question will be deemed as unsuccessful (the default value is 300).
+After the given number of seconds, the realization in question will be deemed as unsuccessful (the default value is 300).
 This is to avoid having to wait a long time for realizations with numerical problems.

 queue